-- all college users of data must ensure that all data, and specifically personal and special category data, is held securely - users must ensure data is not disclosed to any unauthorised third party either accidentally or otherwise (including spoken disclosure) - desks should be left clear at the end of each working day, paperwork locked away when not in use - portable devices (laptops, memory sticks, and external hard drives) must not be left unattended in unlocked areas.
+- Following all college policies and procedures created by the College to ensure compliance with this policy. - Completing mandatory and relevant Data Protection and Information Security training and awareness activities. - Ensuring all data, and specifically personal and special category data, is processed securely - Ensuring data is not disclosed to any unauthorised third party either accidentally or otherwise (including spoken disclosure) - Reporting all suspected personal data breaches or incidents immediately to gdpr@borderscollege.ac.uk so appropriate action can be taken to minimise harm - Leaving desks clear at the end of each working day, and paperwork locked away when not in use. - Ensuring portable devices (laptops, memory sticks, and external hard drives) are not be left unattended.
 Memory sticks which hold personal data must be encrypted.
-These can be supplied by the helpdesk. - parents or guardians of students aged over 16 will only be given access to data relating to the student when the student has given written consent for the release of information.
+These can be supplied by the helpdesk. - Understanding and ensuring parents or guardians of students aged 13 and over only be given access to data relating to a student when the student has given permission for the release of information. - Complying with the data protection principles set out in in section 5.